 Prior to joining CTTI, Mr. Hallinan directed the patient communication and engagement programs at the nonprofit Center for Information and Study on Clinical Research Participation, where for five years he led efforts to help the research enterprise better understand and meet the needs of the participants who make research possible.
 Among other initiatives, he worked with leading industry sponsors to implement programs for routinely providing plain-language summaries of clinical trial results to research participants in more than forty countries.
 Mr. Hallinan's experience also includes science curriculum development at the Education Development Center, as well as basic research in organic chemistry and biology.
 A graduate of the University of Pennsylvania, he has been recognized by CenterWatch as an innovator changing the face of the clinical trials industry, and has also been a National Science Foundation IGERT fellow, as well as an AmeriCorps volunteer.

-Mr. Hamre manages the development and implementation of CTTI projects.
-In collaboration with team leaders, he creates project plans and budgets, and manages the implementation of project plans.
+Ms. Kehoe manages the development and implementation of CTTI projects.
+In collaboration with team leaders, she creates project plans and budgets, and manages the implementation of those plans.

 Mr. Perry works closely with the CTTI project teams and other social science researchers to design, implement, analyze, and report CTTI’s evidence-generating research activities.
 Along with his role with CTTI, he is a Clinical Trials Project Leader at the Duke Clinical Research Institute (DCRI).